SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 ```

-We now have a working sample Python notebook that can access data in NuoDB.
+We now have a working sample Python notebook that can access data in NuoDB!

 <BR>